intersystems-dach/VSCode-ObjectScript-HowTo/Chapters/UsingVSCodeWithObjectScript.md

 * Open the `InterSystems Tools` <img src = "../imgs/InterSystemsToolsIcon.png" title = "InterSystemsToolsIcon" width = "3%"/> tap in the Activity Bar.
 * You can see default configuartions under `All Servers`
-* If you want to create a new Server connection click on the `+` button on the top and then fill in the connection properties:
+* If you want to create a new Server connection click on the `+` button in the top and then fill in the connection properties:

   * *Name of new server definition*: Give your Connection a name.
   * *Optional Description*: A optional description for your server.
 Tap `Enter` to leave empty.